LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day13-WDigest-credential-harvesting-attack.md

 For threat hunting purposes, here are some KQL queries to track activities like disabling antivirus, changing WDigest configurations, and executing Mimikatz tool.

 #### Defender Antivirus configuration
+This query will hunt for registry key activities related to Microsoft Defender Antivirus.

 ```kql
 DeviceRegistryEvents